 Start and endpoint: All Day Car Park next to Castleton Garage on Buxton Road, Castleton

-This circular route is one of my favourite Peak District walks and my absolute favourite Mam Tor route!
 You’ll be treated to the narrow streets of Castleton, views of the Hope Valley, the summit of Mam Tor, the Great Ridge and Back Tor!
-All of that in a walking time of less than 3 hours… So, I won’t keep you waiting anymore!
+All of that in a Mam Tor walk time of less than 3 hours… So, I won’t keep you waiting anymore, here’s a great Mam Tor hike!

 Car Parking and Start Point

-For this Mam Tor circular walk, the route starts and ends at the car park next to Castleton Garage on Buxton Road (in Castleton).
-I can’t for the life of me find out if this car park has a name, so here’s the Google pin, GPS coordinates (53.34273, -1.77908) and Ordnance Survey grid reference (SK 14773 82906)
+For this Mam Tor circular walk, the route starts and ends at Peak Cavern Car Park, next to Castleton Garage on Buxton Road (in Castleton).

 Mam Tor Circular Walk Directions

-Stage 1: Castleton to Mam Tor
+Stage 1: Castleton to Mam Tor Peak District

 - First, head to the back of the car park and turn right after the gate.
 Follow the road up until it narrows into a small path between a stone wall and some bushes (first picture below).